 Material Point Method (MPM) is a particle-based method that represents the material as a collection of material points, and their deformations are determined by Newton’s laws of motion.
 The MPM is a hybrid Eulerian-Lagrangian approach, which uses moving material points and computational nodes on a background mesh.
 This approach is very effective particularly in the context of large deformations.

 Illustration of the MPM algorithm: (1) a representation of material points overlaid on a computational grid.
-Arrows represent material point state vectors (mass, volume, velocity, etc.) being projected to the nodes of the computational mesh; (2) the equations of motion are solved on the nodes, resulting in updated nodal kinematics; (3) the updated nodal kinematics are interpolated back to the material points; (4) the state of the material points is updated, and the computational mesh is reset
+Arrows represent material point state vectors (mass, volume, velocity, etc.) being projected to the nodes of the computational mesh; (2) the equations of motion are solved on the nodes, resulting in updated nodal kinematics; (3) the updated nodal kinematics is interpolated back to the material points; (4) the state of the material points is updated, and the computational mesh is reset

 For more resources: